Pascal Birchler is a student, web developer, public speaker and committed to WordPress core, striving to make the web a better place.

 Pascal: I’ve often been asked by new contributors about how and where they should start.
 I think there’s no wrong way, no matter if you begin reviewing themes, testing patches, or organizing a meetup in your town.
 What matters is that you just do it.
 If something doesn’t work out that well, people will reach out to help you.
 You’ll get better every day and you’ll succeed.
 Just keep going.
 That’s what matters.

-Cloudways: Cloudways is a managed cloud hosting platform offering 1-click installation for WordPress with great caching technologies and optimized servers.
+Cloudways: Cloudways is a managed WordPress hosting platform offering 1-click installation with great caching technologies and optimized servers.
 What’s your opinion about managed cloud hosting services such as Cloudways?”